 Seed mix used to be the standard diet for parakeets, but there have been a lot of advances in avian nutrition over the last few decades.
 Your parakeet needs a varied diet in order to receive rounded nutrition.

-According to Doctors Foster and Smith, pellets are a combination of proteins, seeds, grains, vegetables and fruits that are ground up and baked into uniform shapes.
+Pellets are a combination of proteins, seeds, grains, vegetables, and fruits that are ground up and baked into uniform shapes.
 Unlike seed mixes where a parakeet can choose just the seeds he likes and leave the rest behind, pellets provide rounded nutrition with every bite.
-Birds eat throughout the day, so keep about two tablespoon of pellets available, and replenish them whenever they run low.
+Birds eat throughout the day, so keep about two tablespoons of pellets available, and replenish them whenever they run low.

 Whenever possible, choose natural color pellets instead of pellets that contain artificial coloring, and be sure to choose the right size pellets for your pet, Brands like Roudybush offer pellets sized for parakeets and a variety of other species.

 Parakeet mixes usually contain a blend of white and red millet, oat groats, and other seeds and grains.
 They are good for your pet, but not as a sole diet, so feed about a teaspoon daily.